Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 ## Heirarchical Reinforcement Learning

 Most of the approaches here use a high level controller that selects which low level controller to do the job.

-Options framework
-Option Critic
-Fuedal Networks
-Meta learning shared heirachies
+One famous approach is the options framework.
+The options are low level policies which run until some termination condition.

+[Option Critic](https://arxiv.org/abs/1609.05140) framework selects low level option pieces from a high level policy.
+[Fuedal Networks](https://arxiv.org/abs/1703.01161) use a high level manager that issues goals to its workers.
+Depending on the goal, workers are selected and then they execute their sub-policy.
+The workers are trained for the reward and back propagated through using normal policy gradient methods.
+The high level manager is trained based on what the underlying workers did, not what the goal it sent was.
+It gets some really nice results and seems overall better and cleaner than option-critic.
+[Meta Learning Shared Heirachies](https://arxiv.org/abs/1710.09767) incorporates meta learning into heirarchical structure.

 ## Inverse Reinforcement Learning